 Have you heard of MyPlate?
 It's a way to organize your plate at each meal so you get the right amount of foods your body needs.
 Once you get used to it, you may like using the MyPlate method because it does not focus on what you can or cannot eat and is not a way to count calories.
 It is a tool to help you think about what types of foods you are eating relative to others, with a focus on healthy protein, grains, vegetables, and fruits.

 You may also find it helpful to track what you eat.
-You can log food and drinks in a notebook, on a smartphone or computer app, or with the Food and Activity Tracker at the bottom of this page.
+You can log food and drinks in a notebook, on a smartphone, or computer app.
 Read food labels to find out the recommended serving size and measure your portions when you dish up each meal.
 By logging what you eat and drink, you can get a realistic look at your eating habits, and you may find areas where you can cut back.

 MyPlate and food tracking are strategies that may help you well into the future.